Instructions for Presenters (On-Site)

 Important Information for Oral Presentations

-In order to ensure a smooth course during your session, we kindly ask you to consider the following instructions.
-The overall time slot for each presentation ranges from 15 to 20 minutes depending on the number of presentations in each session.
-Plan your speech in order to allow at least three minutes for questions and discussion.
-Session chairs have been instructed to rigorously enforce the schedule, i.e., to strictly obey the duration of a presentation.
-We kindly ask you for your understanding and for your cooperation in keeping the schedule.
-Be at the room of your session 15 minutes before session starts, so that you can meet your session chairs and the other speakers in advance.
-There will be a technician in every room for assistance.
+To ensure a smooth session, please follow the instructions below.
+The overall time slot for each presentation ranges from 15 to 20 minutes, depending on the number of presentations in each session.
+Plan your speech to allow at least 3 minutes for questions and discussion.
+Session chairs have been instructed to rigorously enforce the schedule, i.e., to strictly adhere to the duration of each presentation.
+We kindly ask for your understanding and cooperation in keeping the schedule.
+Be in the session room 15 minutes before the session starts so you can meet your session chairs and the other speakers in advance.
+There will be a volunteer in every room for assistance.
+Presenters can check the presentations in the Speakers Preview Room.

 Presentation Upload Instructions